alpr21/deepstack_alpr_models/lplate_model/README.md

 Will only worked on a cropped picture of a vehicle.
 Use deep stacks object detection to recognize vehicles.
 Use any image library to crop them.
 Trained on daytime images from an overhead camera offset anywhere from 0 to 30 degrees.
+Primarly trained on plates in North East w/ yolov5s.